cambridgehackers/zynq-boot-filesystems/README.md

 zynq-boot-filesystems
 =====================

-Filesystem images used by zynq-boot
+Filesystem images used by zynq-boot.
+See the instructions at https://github.com/cambridgehackers/zynq-boot